-Mayo Clinic CPR efforts successful on man with no pulse for 96 minutesMay 2nd, 2011 in Other /
+Mayo Clinic CPR efforts successful on man with no pulse for 96 minutesMay 2, 2011 in Medicine & Health / Other

 By all counts, the 54-year-old man who collapsed on a recent winter night in rural Minnesota would likely have died.
 He'd suffered a heart attack, and even though he was given continuous CPR and a series of shocks with a defibrillator, the man was without a pulse for 96 minutes.
 But this particular instance of cardiac arrest, reported first in Mayo Clinic Proceedings online, turned out to be highly unusual: "The patient made a complete recovery following prolonged pulselessness," says anesthesiologist and cardiac care specialist Roger White, M.D., lead author of the article.